deadlyvipers/dojo_rules/introduction.md

-ntroduction.md Hello This is ganesh
+Hello This is ganesh
+Code School Path = JavaScript